Thomas Pynchon: Later career

 A collection of Pynchon's early short stories, Slow Learner, was published in 1984, with a lengthy autobiographical introduction.
-In October of that year, an article titled "Is It O.K. to Be a Luddite?" was published in The New York Times Book Review.
-In April 1988, Pynchon reviewed Gabriel García Márquez's Love in the Time of Cholera in The New York Times, calling it "a shining and heartbreaking book".
-Another article, "Nearer, My Couch, to Thee", was published in June 1993 in The New York Times Book Review, as one in a series of articles in which various writers reflected on each of the Seven Deadly Sins.
-Pynchon's subject was "Sloth".
-In 1989, Pynchon was one of many authors who signed a letter of solidarity with Salman Rushdie after Rushdie was sentenced to death by the Ayatollah for his novel The Satanic Verses.
-Pynchon wrote: "I pray that tolerance and respect for life prevail.
-I keep thinking of you."
+Other short writings subsequently appeared in various publications as listed in the Thomas Pynchon bibliography page.

+In 1988, Pynchon received a MacArthur Fellowship and, since the early 1990s at least, he has been frequently cited as a contender for the Nobel Prize in Literature.

+In 2012, Pynchon's novels were released in e-book format, ending a long holdout by the author.
+Publisher Penguin Press reported that the novels' length and complex page layouts made it a challenge to convert them to a digital format.

 Vineland

 Pynchon's fourth novel, Vineland, was published in 1990 and disappointed some fans and critics.
 But it received a favorable review from Rushdie, who called it "free-flowing and light and funny and maybe the most readily accessible piece of writing the old Invisible Man ever came up with ... the entropy's still flowing, but there is something new to report, some faint possibility of redemption, some fleeting hints of happiness and grace.
 Thomas Pynchon, like Paul Simon's girl in New York City, who calls herself the Human Trampoline, is bouncing into Graceland."
 The novel is set in California in the 1980s and 1960s and describes the relationship between an FBI COINTELPRO agent and a radical filmmaker.
 Its strong sociopolitical undercurrents detail the battle between authoritarianism and communalism and the nexus between resistance and complicity, but with a typically Pynchonian sense of humor.

-In 1988, he received a MacArthur Fellowship and, since the early 1990s at least, he has been frequently cited as a contender for the Nobel Prize in Literature.
-Pynchon provided a blurb for Don DeLillo's novel Mao II, about a reclusive novelist and partly inspired by the fatwa on Rushdie: "This novel's a beauty.
-DeLillo takes us on a breathtaking journey, beyond all the official versions of our daily history, behind all the easy assumptions about who we're supposed to be, with a vision as bold and a voice as eloquent and morally focused as any in American writing."

 In 2025, Paul Thomas Anderson released the film One Battle After Another, inspired by plot points from Vineland.